reside-ic/reside-ic.github.io/content/articles/pull-requests.md

   1. updates ticket to unassign themselves and move state to "Completed" or "Ready to deploy" as appropriate
   1. check that `master` still works on CI

-### Expectations

-What the different parties expect to get out of the PR review process

-#### Author

-All authors appreciate feedback on:

-* What have I done wrong, or what could I do better?
-* What have I overlooked?
-Are there corner cases I have missed?
-* What tests are missing?
-* Is my code readable and idiomatic?
-* For UI code, how is the look and feel?

-Expected time to initial response is 1/2 a day to 1 day (the review might not be completed in this time, but this should be indicated).
-Once the review process is started, re-review is expected to be quicker as it should address ever-smaller issues.

-#### Reviewer

-* Explanations and descriptions should be provided for nontrivial sections
-* Smaller is better.
-400 lines is a ballpark figure
-* CI should be passing before the review is assigned
-* Each PR should be conceptually distinct

 #### General